Tool Learning 1 - Use Fuzzilli on Real Targets

 5

-$ cd jerryscript #Ensure under fuzzilli/Targets/Jerryscript/jerryscript
+$ cd jerryscript # Make sure this is under fuzzilli/Targets/Jerryscript/jerryscript

-$ git checkout 0f0041d720adfd83012e59435c2f1b555c1234d5 #This is optional if needed, check the REVISION in "Targets" folder
+$ git checkout 0f0041d720adfd83012e59435c2f1b555c1234d5 # Optional; check the REVISION file in the Targets folder

 $ cp /The/Path/to/fuzzilli/Targets/Jerryscript/fuzzbuild.sh ./